Keys Soulcare Review: How Alicia Keys' Beauty Brand Really Holds Up - E! Online

 "I hope to God it's a revolution.
 'Cause I don't want to cover up anymore," she wrote in an essay for Lena Dunham's Lenny Letter at the time.
 "Not my face, not my mind, not my soul, not my thoughts, not my dreams, not my struggles, not my emotional growth.
 Nothing."

-Fast forward to 2020 and Alicia is entering the beauty space with the release of Keys Soulcare, a brand she describes as "serious skincare" with "soul-nurturing rituals."
+Fast forward to 2020 and Alicia entered the beauty space with the release of Keys Soulcare, a brand she described as "serious skincare" with "soul-nurturing rituals."

 Because of the singer's unique approach to beauty, her brand feels different from what's already on the market.
 For one, the Grammy winner is focused on self-care and how that plays a key role in everyone's skincare routine.
 The first collection, which includes a moisturizer, facial roller and candle, all include a mantra of some sort.
 "I welcome all circumstances as catalysts for change," one affirmation reads.